digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## CloudFront Architecture Basics

-- Cloud Front is a global oject cache (CDN)
+- Cloud Front is a global object cache (CDN)
-- Content is cached in loaions close to customers
+- Content is cached in locations close to customers
 - Lower latency and higher throughput
 - Load on the content server is decreased
 - it can handle static and dynamic content